 Raquel’s accomplishments have been noted in both her military and civilian career.
 In the Army, she was awarded the Army Commendation Medal (2x) and the Army Achievement Medal (3x).
 Recently, Marquis Who's Who of America awarded Raquel the “Lifetime Achievement Award.”
 For her commitment to fighting for military Veteran's rights, Raquel was selected as the “Veteran of the Year" 2011, by Women Veteran’s Rock.
 Raquel was also titled a “Leader of the Future,” by Ebony Magazine, Marquis “Who’s Who of America,” (5-consecutive years), and Washington Business Journal “People on the Move.”
 She was recently inducted into the Library of Congress under the "Veterans History Project" where her military history is now stored in video and pictures.

-Raquel is married to Ron Thomas, Esq. with 4 children, a cat, a hamster and two robots in their blended family.
+Raquel is married to Ron Thomas, Esq. with 4 children, a cat, and two robots in their blended family.

 For speaking engagements and press interviews with Raquel, please contact Lyss at firstname.lastname@example.org.